 What keeps effective practices sustained over time?
-Sustainability in healthcare or clinical settings is affected by many organizational, financial, regulatory, and political factors.
+Sustainability in clinical and healthcare settings is affected by many organizational, financial, regulatory, and political factors.
 Understanding these factors can help stakeholders build capacity to sustain a clinical practice and position their efforts for long term success.

 The Clinical Sustainability Framework that we have developed identifies a small set of organizational and contextual domains that can help build the capacity for maintaining a clinical practice.